 Early Learning

 In the 2025-26 California state budget, Governor Newsom proposed $3.9 billion to meet the goal of full implementation of universal transitional kindergarten and pre-kindergarten for all students.
-To achieve this goal, schools and providers will need to blend, braid, and layer pre-K and expanded learning programs to create full-day, full-year programs.
-ELO-P plays a vital role in California’s mixed delivery system—where schools, community-based providers, and expanded learning programs work together—to ensure families have access to full-day, full-year pre-K options.
+To achieve this goal, schools and providers will need to blend, braid, and layer Universal Transitional Kindergarten (UTK) and expanded learning programs to create full-day, full-year programs.
+ELO-P plays a vital role in California’s mixed delivery system—where schools, community-based providers, and expanded learning programs work together—to ensure families have access to full-day, full-year TK options.

 Partnership for Children & Youth is working alongside our early learning partners to support the successful implementation of UTK by supporting the workforce, providing technical assistance, and advocating for policy shifts that enable this collaboration.
 We identify models and provide resources for expanded learning providers to better serve their youngest learners.